 - a) Federally Negotiated Rate.
 Organizations that receive direct federal funding, may have an indirect cost rate that was negotiated with the Federal Cognizant Agency.
 Illinois will accept the federally negotiated rate.
 The organization must provide a copy of the federally NICRA. - b) State Negotiated Rate.
 The organization may negotiate an indirect cost rate with the State of Illinois if they do not have a Federally Negotiated Rate.
-If an organization has not previously established in indirect cost rate, an indirect cost rate proposal must be submitted through State of Illinois' centralized indirect cost rate system no later than three months after receipt of a Notice of c) De Minimis Rate.
-An organization may elect a de minimis rate of 10% of modified total direct cost (MTDC).
+If an organization has not previously established in indirect cost rate, an indirect cost rate proposal must be submitted through State of Illinois' centralized indirect cost rate system no later than three months after receipt of a Notice of State Award (NOSA).
+If an organization previously established an indirect cost rate, the organization must annually submit a new indirect cost proposal through CARS within six to nine months after the close of the grantee's fiscal year, depending on the grantee's audit type requirements. - c) De Minimis Rate.
+An organization may elect a de minimis rate of 15% of modified total direct cost (MTDC).
 Once established, the De Minimis Rate may be used indefinitely.
 The State of Illinois must verify the calculation of the MTDC annually in order to accept the De Minimis Rate.